Is a digital piano good for beginners? 7 reasons you should consider going digital for your first piano

 If you've been looking into learning the piano, you'll undoubtedly come across this question; is a digital piano good for beginners?
 While there are certainly compelling arguments on both sides, we fully believe that going digital is a perfectly valid way to go - in fact, it may be your best option.

 Don't get us wrong, we adore acoustic pianos here at MusicRadar.
 These handcrafted instruments tend to take pride of place in whatever room they're in and deliver a feel and sound that's second to none.
-That said, we're living in modern times, with digital technology never being so advanced.
-The truth of the matter is these contemporary instruments simply bring more to the table for the budding pianist.
+However, we're living in an era of unprecedented digital advancements.
+The truth is, these contemporary instruments bring a world of possibilities to the budding pianist, and they could even make the task of learning the instrument easier!

 1. Price